-I thank the Administration for proposing an annual budget of \$5.54 million, which is nearly at the Consumers' Counsel's current annual budget of \$5.64 million.
-(H.B.
-49, Lines 95553 to 95557.)
+I thank the Administration and the House for proposing an annual budget of \$5.54 million for our consumer services, which is somewhat below the Consumers' Counsel's current annual budget of \$5.64 million.
+(Sub.
+H.B.
+49, Lines 128546 to 128550.)
 We use the budget to represent and educate Ohio's residential utility consumers.
-And, as I have said to Chairman Thompson over time, my staff and I want to be helpful to you, your colleagues and your constituents on utility consumer issues.
+And, as I have said to legislators over time, I want the Agency to be helpful to you and your constituents on utility consumer issues.
 I have been, and will continue to be committed to delivering value for Ohioans with our budget.